NEW YORK (AP) — If government regulators get their way, it’s going to become a lot easier to sue your bank.

 “Many banks and financial companies avoid accountability by putting arbitration clauses in their contracts that block groups of their customers from suing them … (and) effectively denies groups of consumers the right to seek justice and relief for wrongdoing,” said CFPB Director Richard Cordray in prepared remarks.

-If a bank account, credit card or other financial service has an arbitration clause attached to it, a bank currently has a right to force a customer into arbitration to resolve a dispute.
+Under current rules, if a customer has a complaint over disputed charges or a particular practice a bank uses, they’re required to go through a binding arbitration process.
 Consumer advocates say these arbitrators are often biased and routinely rule against consumers.
 If a customer loses an arbitration ruling, oftentimes it cannot be appealed.

-The financial industry has argued that arbitration is a more efficient way for customers to resolve disputes with banks.
+The financial industry has argued that arbitration is more efficient way for customers to resolve disputes with banks.
+And for the most part, they are correct, and many disputes are resolved outside of the formal arbitration process.

-A study commissioned by the CFPB in March 2015 showed that is very likely the case.
-It showed customers rarely used the courts to sue their bank for a small claim.
+A study commissioned by the CFPB in March 2015 showed customers rarely used the courts to sue their bank for a small claim.
 However, when large numbers of customers were negatively impacted by the same issue, the same study showed arbitration clauses hinder the ability for customers to seek relief.

 RECOMMENDED FOR YOU